JulianGriffin11/Portfolio_Projects/Project 2 - Payday Perspectives/Chapter 2 - SQL Analysis/README.md

 ## 🚀 **Foreword**

+In this section we explore the Data Job Market through the use of SQL.

-- What follows are 5 key SQL queries, each designed to uncover valuable insights into the Data Analytics job market.
+- What follows are 5 key SQL queries, each designed to uncover valuable insights.

 - Below, you'll find the methodology, results, and actionable insights for each query, complete with visual placeholders to enhance readability and comprehension.